ImanCahyahafidz2610312018/Temperature-Converter-kelompok-7-/README.md

 ---
 ## 5. Input
 The program receives:
-- The temperature value input by the user
+- The user's menu choice (1–5)
-- The original unit (Celsius, Fahrenheit, or Kelvin)
+- The first number for calculation
-- The target unit for conversion
+- The second number for calculation
 ---
 ## 6. Process
-The program compares the player's guess with the target number.
+The program checks the selected menu option and performs the corresponding operation:
-If the guess is:
+- If the choice is Addition → the program adds the two numbers
-- Too high → the program provides a "too high" message
+- If the choice is Subtraction → the program subtracts the second number from the first
-- Too low → the program provides a "too low" message
+- If the choice is Multiplication → the program multiplies the two numbers
-- Correct → the player wins
+- If the choice is Division → the program divides the first number by the second, and checks if the second number is zero to prevent division error
----
+- If the choice is Exit → the program stops running

 ## 7. Output
 The program displays:
 - The result of each guess